jhliu17/torch-cpp/README.md

 # Torch C++ Practice
-A minimalist practice project on Libtorch
+A minimalist practice project on libtorch

 ## Requirements
 Build and Test on Mac OS with Clang++ (C++ 14)